Classic Tiramisu Recipe

 I prefer tiramisu with whipped cream because it builds it up and makes it more fluffy and light.
 It also helps the squares to hold together better.
 And it makes it last longer, without weeping or deflating.

 Mascarpone is a soft, creamy cheese that’s made in Italy.
 It’s very similar to American cream cheese, but without the tangy flavor.
-It’s found pretty easily in the cheese section of most grocery stores.
+It’s pretty easy to find in the cheese section of most grocery stores.

 If you’re looking to make a substitution, cream cheese is probably the closest thing.
 But it will yield a slightly different flavor, and not be as authentic.
 Tiramisu is all about the mascarpone!

 Allow your mascarpone to come to room temperature before whisking it into your zabaglione.
-It might take a little elbow grease, but you can get a nice smooth filling, with no lumps, by just whisking vigorously by hand.
+It might take a little elbow grease, but you can get a nice, smooth filling with no lumps by whisking vigorously by hand.

 That is one of the best things about this dessert!
-It’s gets better the longer it sits.
+It gets better the longer it sits.

 I would recommend making tiramisu the day before you plan to serve it.
 This way, all the flavors have a chance to meld, and the ladyfingers become pillow-soft.